Foundations | Client Goals & Goal Strategies

 Reporting on Client Goals and Goal Strategies

 SupportAbility provides three reports on Client Goals which can assist with auditing and reviewing your organisation's progress with recording Client Goals and Goal Strategies in Client records.
-These are the individual Client Goal Report accessible via the Print menu in a Client record, and the Client Goals Report for Site/Service and Client Goals Statistics Report, both accessible via the Client Reports menu.
+These are the individual Client Goal Report accessible via the Print menu in a Client record, and the Client Goals Report for Site/Service and Client Goals Statistics Report, both accessible via the Reports menu.

-There is also the Client Goal Strategy Search accessible via the Client Reports menu which has an accompanying export.
+There is also the Client Goal Strategy Search accessible via the Reports menu which has an accompanying export.
 These are useful for tracking Goal Progress and monitoring whether Journal evidence and Progress Assessments are being recorded.